 The project is located on farmland southeast of De Doorns and southwest of Touws River, in the Western Cape Province.
-The centre coordinates of the proposed wind farm site are 33°31'41.39" S and 19°52'4.52" E. The proposed wind farm is in proximity to the Hexriver Valley; however, the development itself is situated on a plateau, which then descends into the Karoo (beyond the Khoe development towards the east).
-The terrain comprises an undulating landscape with mountainous areas towards the southwestern part of the site.
+The centre coordinates of the proposed wind farm site are 33°29'39.83" S and 19°47'09.82" E. The proposed wind farm is in proximity to the Hexriver Valley, but situated on a plateau which then descends into the Karoo beyond the Hugo development, towards the east.
+The terrain is a combination of undulating plains towards the middle section of the development site, while the southwestern and north-eastern area is made up of more mountainous terrain.
 Several non-perennial rivers are located on the proposed wind farm.